BI-CTSICN/CBU/pipelines.md

 The final data can be represented in the form of heatmaps, volcano plots, MA plots and PCA plots using basic R packages.

+### Requirements from the Investigator for the Analysis

+a.
+Fastq files (Required)
+b.
+Organism used (Required)
+c.
+Platform used for the sequencing (Optional)
+d.
+Sample sheet (Required).
+Sample sheet should have the following:
+I)	Sample names (required)
+II)	Conditions associated to each samples (required) III)	Lane information (required)
+IV)	Sample concentration (optional for bulk; required for Single cell)
+V)	Spike in controls used (optional)
+VI)	Number of cells used per sample (required for Single cell) VII)	Quality of RNA used (optional)
+e.
+Candidate gene list (optional)

+For **single cell RNA seq analysis** for 10x genomics we use the cellranger pipeline and Seurat for differential expression.
+For other pipelines we use demultiplexing algorithms (as recommended by the kit manufacturers) and follow alignment and counting pipelines as described for normal RNA sequencing.
+Differential expression estimated using Seurat/Monocle.

 ## **WGS/Exome Seq**